What should I expect?

 How long does the class last?

-The Giffnock, Neilston and Newton Mearns classes are one hour long, the Greenock and Kilmalcolm classes are 1 hour 10 minutes long.
+The Brigh studio matwork classes are one hour long, the Greenock and Kilmalcolm matwork classes are 1 hour 10 minutes long.

 What do I need to bring?

 Nothing to the Brigh studio classes.
 For Greenock and Kilmacolm classes you only need to bring an exercise mat, everything else is provided.
 Ideally the mat should be approx 1cm - 2cm thick to give

 you support and cushioning for your spine.
 Yoga mats are too thin for Pilates practise.

 Why are the classes run in blocks?

 To get the best results you should practise regularly, allowing you to develop and consolidate your skills over the eight weeks as the block progresses.

 What if I miss a class?

 You are very welcome to catch up at another class during the block, space allowing.

 Yes.
 When Joseph Pilates devised the method 60% of his clients were men.
 Many top male athletes now incorporate Pilates into their training regimes.
 It is not a 'girl thing'!